NJUNLP/knn-box/README.md

 # (the visual datastore will save addtional information compared to noraml version datastore)
 bash build_datastore_visual.sh
 # step 2.
 Configure the information for the model you want to visualize
-vim model_configs.yml #Refer to the example configuration to modify.
+vim model_configs.yml #Refer to the example configuration to modify this file.
 # step 3. lanuch the web page
 bash start_app.sh
 ```